 While both of them have the same responsibilities, there are two types of dental assistants: registered dental assistant (RDA) and certified dental assistant (CDA).

-The difference lies in the state that a professional chooses to practice in and the type of program they attended to qualify for this particular career path.
+The difference between a certified and a registered dental assistant lies in the state that a professional chooses to practice in and the type of program they attended to qualify for this particular career path.
 Some states require dental assistants to be graduated from and registered with the American Dental Association through an accredited dental assisting program.
-An RDA needs to pass a written and clinical examination, as well as apply for a state license in order to practice professionally.
+A registered dental assistant needs to pass a written and clinical examination, as well as apply for a state license in order to practice professionally.

 A certified dental assistant, on the other hand, only attends and passes a dental assisting program, at the end of which they receive a certificate of completion.
 Local vocational or technical schools along with community colleges are known to offer a range of dental assisting programs.

-The dental assistant job responsibilities include the following:
+The registered dental assistant job responsibilities include the following:

 - Instrument disinfection and sterilization